rubocode/frontier.nvim/doc/design/origin.md

 The colorschemes that worked the same on _xterm256_ and _truecolor_ were often implemented using _vimscript_.
-They were only a few good ones and were also hard to find.
+There were only a few good ones and were also hard to find.
-When found, the LSP diagnostics and git colors were either not anticipated or defaulted.
+Once discovered, the LSP diagnostics and git colors were either not anticipated or defaulted.
+The experience was a bit awkward.

 The customization bug that is common to all neovim users had bit me.
 I wanted to create my own personal colorscheme.